top of page

 Artist Statement

-At the heart of my practice is a deep love for the medium itself.
+At the heart of my practice is the study of the medium itself; learning the craft.
 Oil paint offers endless discovery: the subtle transitions, rich combinations, soft edges, and the way a composition can breathe with just the right balance and interplay of light and color.
-Each brushstroke is both a technical challenge and a source of joy, and I’m continually learning—year by year, painting by painting—how art evolves with me.
+Each brushstroke is both a technical challenge and a source of joy, and I’m continually learning year by year, painting by painting, how art evolves with me.

 My work is a reflection of both who I am and who I’m becoming.
-It’s a journey of growth, sensitivity, and connection—one that I’m grateful to share through paint.
+It’s a journey of growth, sensitivity, and connection; one that I’m grateful to share.

 Location